wp-plugins/bg-biblie-references/readme.txt

 In version 2.0, when you hover your mouse over the link displayed tooltip containing the Bible verses (only in Russian).
 Bible E-books are taken from the site patriarchia.ru and now comes with the plugin.
 If you disable this option, the number of the chapter and verse numbers will displayed instead of verses.
+If you placed your blog on a slow server try the option "Preload Bible verses in tooltips".
+Warning: you can have problem with ajax-requests limiting on the server.

 Short code [bible book = 'Mt' ch = '2 :3-6 'type =' verses'] displays quotes from the Bible in the text of the page.
 Here: book - the designation of the book (Latin letters), ch - numbers of chapters and verses, type - the output format.